 Watson after Jeopardy!
 Born in the research lab.
 Tested on Jeopardy!
 IBM Watson is now at work in the real world.
 And IBMblr was there to make sense of it all, giving people a first glimpse at the dawn of the cognitive computer age.

 Technologistas.
 They are the sirens of supercomputers.
 The princesses of patents.
 The empresses of invention.
 They are technologistas—leaders in innovation since IBM’s early days.
-To celebrate women in tech, IBMblr introduced a handful of IBM’s best and brightest to Tumblr by sharing their great insights and achievements.
+And to celebrate women in tech, IBMblr shared their insights and achievements all month long.

 Innovation through PLAY!
 From LASIK eye surgery to Watson's Jeopardy! championship, many innovations can be traced back to the playful sprit of its inventor.
 IBMblr held a monthlong "Play" romp, inspired by the productive antics of a lovable mad scientist, along with play-driven innovations, experiments, anecdotes and quotes.
 It all fed a Play Machine that reinterpreted IBMblr social data into the physical word with lasers, popcorn and hatchets.
 All live on camera, right in front of your eyes.